To learn more about Hugo check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 AP Efficiency [4/5]

-• Strong built-in scaling thanks to Hunt Commence's stacking damage multiplier.
+Strong built-in scaling thanks to Commence the Hunt stacking damage multiplier.

-• Must be paired with allies that attack frequently to maximize Hunt Commence triggers.
+Must be paired with allies that attack frequently to maximize Commence the Hunt triggers.

-• Hunt Commence does not trigger unless an ability 'targets'.
+Commence the Hunt does not trigger unless the abilities target.

 Chaos Mode

-• Hunt Commence: Hugo’s unique mechanic Hunt Commence is a stackable buff that allows him to trigger additional attacks each time a card that targets a single enemy is used by him or allies (AoE and randomly targeting abilities do not work).
-Hunt Commence is gained via the majority of Hugo’s cards and is stackable up to 5 times, and after it’s triggered, Hunt Commence’s stack size is reduced by 1.
+Commence the Hunt: Hugo’s unique mechanic, Commence the Hunt, is a stackable buff that allows him to trigger Additional Attacks each time a card that targets a single enemy is used by him or allies (AoE and randomly targeting abilities do not work).
+Commence the Hunt is gained via the majority of Hugo’s cards and is stackable up to 5 times and after it’s triggered, Commence the Hunt’s stack size is reduced by 1.
 When triggered, it deals 50% of Hugo’s ATK plus an extra 30% per stack up to 200%.

 Last Resort